FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 Entry-level FIFO oil and gas jobs exist, but applicants should be realistic.

 Many people search for oil and gas jobs because they hear the pay can be strong.
 That can be true, but the work can be demanding.
-Entry-level does not mean effortless.
+Entry-level does not mean easy.

 Entry-level FIFO oil and gas roles may include: